AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Auto-Owners, Erie, GEICO, Nationwide, Travelers and USAA have lower-than-average auto insurance rates across the U.S. However, the cost of car insurance varies significantly depending on your state, vehicle type, driving history and other factors.
 We recommend comparing at least three quotes to find the lowest auto insurance rates.

-In Arkansas, USAA offers the cheapest average full and minimum coverage auto insurance.
-Southern Farm Bureau has the second-cheapest full coverage average, and Alfa has the second-cheapest minimum coverage average.
+In Arkansas, USAA has the cheapest average full and minimum coverage auto insurance.
+Travelers has the second-cheapest full coverage average, and State Farm has the second-cheapest minimum coverage average.

 In most cases, the grace period for car insurance in Arkansas is seven to 30 days.
 This refers to the period between buying a new car and purchasing a new auto insurance policy for that vehicle.